oracle-livelabs/weblogic/webcenter-content/wcc-records/configure-time-disposition/configure-time-disposition.md

-# Time based disposition Rule on Non-disclosure Agreement Record Folder
+# Time based disposition Rule on Non-disclosure Agreement Records

 ## Introduction

 This lab will show you how to create a custom trigger for the disposition rule on the Legal Documents Category.
-Additionally, you will learn how to set up a time based disposition rule on the Non-disclosure Agreement Record Folder.
+Additionally, you will learn how to set up a time based disposition rule on the Non-disclosure Agreement Record Folder.This lab also showcases how to set up a user for reviewing the records before getting disposed.

    ![Workshop Architecture](./images/workshop-architecture.png "Workshop Architecture")

 *Estimated Time:* 30 minutes